roastario/message-proxy/README.md

 6. The original data is checked for another delimiter and the process repeats until all the data is searched

 ### Stats Collection
-As each message is processed by the input source, it is passed to an instance of com.stefano.weaveworks.stats.StatsCollector.
+As each message is processed by the input source, it is passed to an instance of com.stefano.sewworks.stats.StatsCollector.
 This is responsible for collecting the various stats required.
 To satisfy the Rate/Window requirement, the following is done

 1. As messages are recieved, they are added to the tail of a Deque.